 All matters whose appraisal and/or decision is the responsibility of the Shareholders' General Meeting, pursuant to the law and the Company's Articles of Association, shall be submitted to the General Meeting in separate motions, which shall be considered and decided and/or voted upon one by one, separately, and the outcome of the voting on each item of the agenda shall be recorded in the minutes of the respective General Meeting.
-Those entitled to attend the General Meeting and discuss and vote on those who, on the record date, corresponding to 00:00 (GMT) on the fifth working day prior to the date of the Annual General Meeting, are registered as an owner of shares entitling them to at least one vote.
-In the event that the General Meeting is adjourned, the adjourned meeting shall be made up of members who provide evidence of holding shares in the Company, provided that the record date shall be observed.
+Anyone who, on the record date, corresponding to 00:00 hours (GMT) of the fifth trading day prior to the date of the Shareholders' General Meeting, holds shares that grant them, according to the law and the Company's Articles of Association, at least one vote, has the right to participate in the Shareholders' General Meeting and to discuss and vote there.
+In the event that the Shareholders' General Meeting is adjourned, the adjourned meeting shall be made up by the shareholders who, with the same advance notice, provide the same proof.

 The Articles of Association provide for the possibility of shareholders voting by mail, provided that the ballots reach the Company at least three business days before the General Meeting.
 Votes sent by mail are equivalent to negative votes for proposals submitted after the date on which such votes were cast.
 The presence of the shareholder at the General Meeting revokes the vote it may have sent by mail.

 Corticeira Amorim's Articles of Association allow electronic voting, provided that there are adequate technical resources available to enable checking the validity of electronic votes and ensuring their data integrity and confidentiality.
 Votes sent by electronic means must be received by the Company by the third business day prior to the General Meeting.
-The chairperson of the General Meeting must check prior to the convening of the General Meeting, the existence of technical means and communication to ensure the safety and reliability of the votes cast.
+The Chairperson of the General Meeting must check, prior to the convening of the General Meeting, the existence of technical and communication means to ensure the safety and reliability of the votes cast.
 If the Chair of the Presiding Board of the General Meeting decides that the technical requirements for voting by electronic means are met, such information shall be included in the Notice calling the meeting.
-Such requirements were not met in 2023.
+Such requirements were not met in 2024.
+Electronic voting was allowed at the General Meeting of 2 December 2024.

 The presence of the shareholder at the General Meeting revokes the vote it may have sent by mail or by electronic means.

-Postal ballot forms are available from Corticeira Amorim's registered office (Rua Comendador Américo Ferreira Amorim, no. 380 - 4535-186 Mozelos - Portugal) and from the Company's website (www.corticeiraamorim.com).
-At the request of a shareholder, such postal ballot forms may be provided by e-mail.
+Postal ballot forms are available from Corticeira Amorim's registered office (Rua Comendador Américo Ferreira Amorim, no. 380 - 4535-186 Mozelos - Portugal) and from the Company's website (www.amorim.com).
+If so requested by a shareholder, postal ballot forms may be provided by e-mail.